Renewable gas

 What’s more, we have an additional portfolio of more than 60 projects in various stages of development.

-We have pioneered biomethane development in Spain and have two plants already injecting gas into the gas network.
-These are the Mixed Renewable Gas Unit in A Coruña, which produces biomethane from biogas obtained during the wastewater treatment process, and the Elena plant in Cerdanyola del Vallès, which produces biomethane from biogas obtained from municipal solid waste and which has been a milestone in Spain’s energy transition with the first injection of renewable gas from landfill into the distribution network.
+We have been pioneers in the development of biomethane in Spain and have three plants that are currently injecting into the gas network: the Mixed Renewable Gas Unit in A Coruña, which produces biomethane from biogas obtained in the wastewater treatment process; the Elena Plant in Cerdanyola del Vallès, which produces biomethane from biogas obtained from municipal solid waste and marked a milestone in the energy transition in Spain with the first injection of renewable gas from landfill into the distribution network; and the Vila-sana Plant, located on the Porgaporcs livestock farm.

 Our projects